tjercus/endurance-sports-tracker/README.md

 - use of twitter bootstrap and backbone together
 - a panel stack
 - event based switching of panels
-- event based, real time updating of multiple panels
+- event based and real time updating of multiple panels
--

-todo
+Todo
 ====

 - change sync impl when client is run from file:// instead of http(s)://